-- 1. State the licensing objective. - 2.
-Give a statement as to what the licensing board is trying to achieve with this objective (AFS is pleased to note that Renfrewshire has already attempted this for each objective). - 3.
+- 1. State the licensing objective. - Give a statement as to what the licensing board is trying to achieve with this objective (AFS is pleased to note that Shetland Islands Area Board has already attempted this for each objective). - 3.
 List concerns in the area relating to this objective identify what evidence was used to identify these concerns.
 (Evidence is probably best quoted in an appendix.) - 4.
 List what the licensing board intends to do.
 Note that this could include declaring overprovision, controlling licensed hours, or applying certain conditions referring to the relevant section/s in the policy. - 5.
 List any suggested actions the licensing board would like to see the licensed trade in the area undertake to meet this objective.

 The current policy does well in setting out the factors which applicants should consider in relation to each objective, and the control measures that they can put in place to address any concerns.
 However, this could be strengthened further by providing more detail about the conditions the Board can/will apply in relation to each of the objectives.
-It would also be good to provide more of Renfrewshire context in relation to each objective e.g. relevant statistics or evidence of the current situation, identification of any issues that are a particular concern, measures which have had an impact etc.
+It would also be good to provide more of Shetland Islands context in relation to each objective e.g. relevant statistics or evidence of the current situation, identification of any issues that are a particular concern, measures which have had an impact etc.

 The existing policy states that applicants should be able to demonstrate that all those factors which impact on the objectives have been considered.
-AFS would recommend that the Board explicitly requires that applicants demonstrate how they have done this as part of the application process.
-For example, the Board could require that applicants supply a written statement detailing how they will promote the objectives.
+AFS would recommend that the Board explicitly asks that applicants demonstrate how they have done this as part of the application process, rather than specifying that they 'may be expected' to do so.
+For example, the Board could ask that applicants supply a written statement detailing how they will promote the objectives.
 Having a statement of licensing objectives attached to their licence could help to focus applicant's attention on the objectives and ensure that they are afforded proper consideration in any proceedings.
 In addition, it is appropriate that the Board should go further and look to the evidence in respect of each of the five licensing objectives, also expecting applicants to provide evidence that suitable measures will be implemented and maintained.